Muhammedthwaha/Create-a-new-repository/Readme.md

     7. git push -u origin main (first time push, origin means url location name, main: branch name)

     8. git push (after first time use only these two words)

+    9. git branch new-branch-name (to create new branch)

+    10. git switch new-branch-name (To switch in to the newly created branch)

+    11. git checkout -b <new-branch-name> (We can also create and switch to a new branch in a single command)